-This red berry and frangipane tart recipe may also be made during the Summer — in the height of berry season — but when you join Chef Nikki at our Cooking in the French Alps culinary vacation, you may see it on the Winter and Christmas menu too.
-After all, berries frozen over the Summer work just as well.
-Plus, the beautiful color of the berries is perfect for the holiday season!
+This red berry and frangipane tart is a wonderful Christmas tart recipe.
+It may also be made during the summer – in the height of berry season – but when you join Chef Nikki at our Cooking in the French Alps culinary vacation, you may see it on the Winter and Christmas menu too.
+After all, berries frozen over the summer work just as well in this winter berry tart.
+Plus, the beautiful color of the berries make it the perfect French Christmas tart.

 Red Berry and Frangipane Tart

 - 250 grams (just over 1 cup) flour

 - 85 grams (1/3 cup) icing sugar

 - 110 grams (just under a stick of) butter

 - 170 grams (Stick and a half) butter